XMPro/Multi-Agent/docs/naming-conventions/message-broker-topic.md

 ## Rationale

-This MQTT topic structure, based on UNS principles, was designed with the following considerations:
+This topic structure, based on UNS principles, was designed with the following considerations:

 1. UNS Compatibility: Aligns with industry standards while meeting our specific needs.
 2. Hierarchy: Reflects the organizational structure from team to agent.
 3. Prefix-first approach: Allows easy querying of all messages of a certain type across teams and agents.
 4. Consistency: Maintains a consistent structure across all topic types.
 5. Scalability: Can accommodate additional teams, agents, or message types without structural changes.
-6. Efficiency: Optimized for MQTT wildcard subscriptions and message filtering.
+6. Efficiency: Optimized for wildcard subscriptions and message filtering.

 By following this UNS-based convention, we ensure clear, consistent, and efficient communication within our Multi-Agent System while maintaining alignment with broader industry practices.